chiknrice/mockpipes/README.md

 # Overview

 ***mockpipes*** is a framework for mocking socket servers.
-It provides a facility to define behavior of socket servers in reaction to events.
-The framework is designed to promote fluent APIs.
+It provides fluent APIs to configure behavior.
+A behavior is a pair of event and action.
+The server would listen to the event and execute the associated action if the event matches.

+The event can be a connected event, a single (or set of) received message(s), a single (or set of) sent message(s).
+The action can be a single action, a list of the same action, and optionally followed by different type of actions.

+Behaviors can be persistent or one-off.
+One-off behavior would only match the configured event once, in contrast the persistent behavior would fire the associated actions every time the event/events matches.

+Each connection established with MockPipes creates a single session.
+Each session is configured with its local copy of the behavior defined for the server.
+This means that given there are two clients connected to MockPipes (client1 and client2), and if a one-off behavior (e.g. a string message matching "a" replies with "b") has been configured, then even if the behavior has already been matched for client1, it would still be matched for client2 the first time client2 sends message "a".

+Along with the behavior the received messages, sent messages, and exceptions related to the session are stored for the specific session/connection.
+These are accessible from the server using the connectionId.
+The connectionId can be captured by defining a behavior which listens to connected event.

+## Architecture

+The server is implemented using Apache MINA and does not use an executor filter, this means each connection has its own IoProcessor thread which also performs encoding and decoding.
+However, an ExecutorService is used to perform all event matching and actions, but the tasks for the same session/connection are processed in sequence (more like synchronized but not).
+This means that there are no synchronization in any code which performs the behavior defined for MockPipes - which makes the server very fast.

 # API

 ## MockPipes

 The API which provides methods to:
- - configure behavior socket server behavior
+ - configure socket server behavior
  - getting all the received messages grouped by connection IDs
  - getting all the sent message grouped by connection IDs
- - getting all the exceptions thrown while processing messages grouped by connection IDs
+ - getting all the exceptions thrown within the server (including triggered RaiseExceptionActions)
  - starting the server
  - stopping/destroying the server
- - resetting server state
+ - resetting server state (which clears behavior and collected messages and exceptions)

-The APIs for configuring the behavior of the socket server are fluent APIs.
-Each behavior configuration is composed of an event/events and an action or chain of actions.

-The server would listen to the events and execute the actions if the event/events matches.

-The behavior can be persistent or one-off.
-One-off configuration would only match the configured event once, in contrast the persistent behavior would fire the actions associated to it every time the event matches.

-The whole configuration is applied to every connection created to the server, so a one off configuration (e.g. send a message once the event 'connection established' is encountered) would be fired for every connection.

 ## Events